ISP-SST/sst_archive/docs/ARCHITECTURE.md

 convenient database abstraction model and ORM.
 The built-in database migration functionality makes it easy to evolve the database tables over time.

+In addition to this document, you may also find it useful to read about the [system concepts](./SYSTEM_CONCEPTS.md) at play in the Stockholm SST Archive service.

 ## Service Layout

 The service is broken up into multiple apps, which is a well-recognized building block of Django-based services.
 Each